Nasir Player has faced his fair share of adversity when it comes to his career as a professional athlete.

 Player did not get the opportunity to join the varsity football team until his senior year.
-Mekayla Brown, ETSU track and field athlete, went to Ridge View High School along with Player.
+Mekayla Brown, an ETSU track and field athlete, went to Ridge View High School along with Player.
 Brown recalls seeing Player take initiative to always give out words of encouragement.

 “Honestly, nothing has changed about Nas," said Brown.
 "He’s still just as determined, if not more, like back in high school,."

 Going the extra mile has helped shape Player into the athlete he is today.

 “I was going to do whatever I needed to do to get what I wanted,” Player said.

 On April 25, it was announced that Player signed with the Tampa Bay Buccaneers.
-Player revealed that after signing with the Buccaneers, COVID-19 was not finished making its interruptions to Player's career.
+Unfortunately, COVID-19 was not finished making its interruptions to Player's career.

 Finding himself coming up short again from a breakthrough situation, Player admitted he was “embarrassed and felt a little bit like a failure.”